 Waiting too long before contacting a lawyer is never a good idea.
 Gathering the necessary evidence and following the due procedures takes time.
 Some evidence may no longer be available several months after the accident.
 Witnesses may leave town or change phone numbers or addresses too.
 Finally, according to the Nevada statute of limitations, accident claims should be filed within two years.

 Discuss any settlement offers with a Henderson Uber accident lawyer.

 Thoroughly justified compensation claims usually receive a settlement offer as a response.
 Claimants should review such offers with an attorney before deciding whether to accept them.
 The latter cannot force their client to accept or reject the offer.
 However, they can provide an informed opinion and, maybe, negotiate a better deal.

 Schedule a Consultation with a Nettles & Morris Uber Accident Attorney in Henderson, NV

-At Nettles & Morris, we know how challenging Uber accident cases can be.
+At Nettles Morris Law Firm, we know how challenging Uber accident cases can be.
 Our attorneys know all about Uber’s insurance coverage and rideshare passenger rights.
 If you allow them, they will use their knowledge, skills, and experience, to your benefit.

 All you need to do is schedule a consultation with a Nettles & Morris Uber accident lawyer.
 You can do so online, by filling our contact form, or over the phone, by calling 702-710-9964.
 The first consultation is always free, so you have nothing to lose.
 You will gain answers and advice that will help you steer your case in the right direction.